WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 NOTE: These files are very large and will take quite a bit of time to download.
 I would suggest submitting this command as a job.

 ## Step 3: Run snakemake
-There is a snakefile in this folder with the commands to prepare the reference panel for input into popInf.
+There is a snakefile in this folder with the commands to prepare the reference panel for input into PopInf.
 Before running the snakefile see the step below.

 ### Edit configuration file
 Associated with the `snakefile` is a configuration file in json format.
-This file has 3 pieces of informaiton needed to run the snakefile.
+This file has 3 pieces of information needed to run the snakefile.
 The config file is named `prep_ref.config.json` and is located in this folder. \
 `prep_ref.config.json`: